Teaching Artist Roster Guidelines

 Deadline to submit roster applications for review by a panel of adjudicators during October 2017.
 Applicant will receive status notification by November 1, 2017.

-For questions about the Teaching Artist Roster and to verify eligibility, please contact Ann Brown, Director of Arts Education.
+For questions about the Teaching Artist Roster and to verify eligibility, please contact Meredith Callis, Arts Education Special Projects Coordinator.